mvught/JAMF-and-bputil/README.md

 ## Requirements
 * macOS 11.0.1 or higher
-* Apple Silicon Mac and T2
+* Apple Silicon Mac, T2
 * SAP Privileges (Make sure you are an Admin)

 ## Download